zqp2013/appinventor-sources-pub-branch/appinventor/docs/markdown/reference/components/userinterface.md

  [`Image`](#ListPicker.Image) is pressed.

 {:id="ListPicker.ShowFilterBar" .boolean} *ShowFilterBar*
-: If `true`{:.logic.block}, the ListPicker will show a search filter bar.
+: If `真`{:.logic.block}, the ListPicker will show a search filter bar.

 {:id="ListPicker.Text" .text} *Text*
 : Specifies the text displayed by the `ListPicker`.